ASA logo

 A practical guide to mental health care access through Australia's GP pathway.

-5. Support resources outside the medical system (mild to moderate distress) -College psychological counseling and student support services - Campus clubs and peer support network - Community organizations and cross-cultural support groups - eMHPrac related online resources (such as MOST, MindSpot, MoodMission/Smiling Mind, etc.)
+5. Support options outside the medical system (mild to moderate distress) - University counselling and student support services - Student clubs and peer support networks - Community organisations and cross-cultural support groups - Online evidence-based self-help tools (e.g., MOST, MindSpot, MoodMission/Smiling Mind)